Ecommerce Customer Service: 10 Best Practices To Go From Good to Great (2025 Guide)

 As a rule, your FAQs should be always accessible to your users.
 A link in the footer is a good placement.

-Here’s an example of this self-serve channel in action, making offering 24/7 e-commerce customer service possible:
+Here’s an example of this self-serve website in action, making offering 24/7 e-commerce customer service possible (We have covered more about FAQs in our list of FAQ page examples):

 5. Keep the contact option easily accessible.